MicrosoftDocs/bot-docs/articles/bot-service-encryption.md

 You can use Key Vault with Azure Bot Service.
 For information, see [Configure the web app to connect to Key Vault](/azure/key-vault/general/tutorial-net-create-vault-azure-web-app#configure-the-web-app-to-connect-to-key-vault).
 For an example on how to store and retrieve secrets with Key Vault, see [Quickstart: Azure Key Vault secret client library for .NET (SDK v4)](/azure/key-vault/secrets/quick-create-net).

 > [!IMPORTANT]
-> The Azure Bot Service team cannot recover a customer-managed encryption key bot without access to the key.
+> The Azure Bot Service team can't recover a customer-managed encryption key bot without access to the key.

 ## What data is encrypted?